 Use the consulting proposal template below to highlight your client’s current situation in the “Problem” section.
 And then use the “Budget” section to outline the value and ROI you’ll provide the client for your services.

-Gradients are one of 2019’s biggest graphic design trends.
+Gradients are one of the biggest graphic design trends.
 So this template is perfect for forward-thinking companies, especially those in marketing and design.
 Change up the gradient quickly in Venngage by clicking “background” and selecting a different color scheme.

-Vibrant B2C Consulting Presentation
+Vibrant B2C consulting presentation

 This B2C consulting presentation template makes creating a compelling pitch deck much easier.
 We’ve already organized everything for you, so you don’t need to worry about how to lay out your message.